Combining Multi-Objective Bayesian Optimization with Reinforcement Learning for TinyML: Evaluation

-Last, we found that an optimal episode length (rollout horizon) is at $H=4$ steps, see Fig.~\ref{fig:abl_daliac_rollout}.
-Both a significantly smaller and larger episode length on average resulted in a decreased performance.
-Still, we want to point out that we observed a significantly larger variance for longer episode lengths compared to shorter episode lengths.
-We interpret this to mean that even though ARS can perform excellent at longer episode lengths in some cases, especially at a lower number of samples~$<100$, this seems to make the algorithm more unstable overall and thus less reliable.
+Third, we found that an optimal episode length (rollout horizon) is at $H=4$ steps, see Fig.~\ref{fig:abl_daliac_rollout}.
+Both significantly shorter and longer episodes resulted in lower average performance.
+However, we would like to point out that we observed a significantly larger variance for longer episodes compared to shorter episodes.
+This is consistent with the increased variance in the estimation of total expected return in MC-like algorithms such as ARS~\citep{Sutton1998}.